saltict/availproject.github.io/docs/operate/node-types.md

 ## Next Steps

 Now that you have a comprehensive understanding of the various node types within the Avail network, it's recommended to take your first step by setting up a Light Client.
-Before you begin, make sure to review the [<ins>System Requirements</ins>](/docs/validators/requirements.md) and [<ins>Before You Start</ins>](/docs/validators/before-starting.md) guides.
-Once you're ready, you can proceed to the [<ins>Light Client Deployment guide</ins>](/docs/node/light-client.md) to get started.
+Before you begin, make sure to review the [<ins>System Requirements guide</ins>](/docs/operate/requirements.md).
+Once you're ready, you can proceed to the [<ins>Light Client Deployment guide</ins>](/docs/operate/node/0010-light-client.md) to get started.

 > Light Clients provide an accessible entry point to the Avail network, enabling quick interactions without storing the full blockchain.
 Ideal for newcomers, they play an integral role in maintaining a robust data availability layer.